WalletScrutiny/WalletScrutinyCom/_hardware/case.md

 Last post on facebook August 2017.
 The [providers website](https://choosecase.com) secure SSL certificate is no longer valid and expired on 12/05/2018.

-Also found a post on a word press blog site(https://choosecase.wordpress.com/), that states the wallet is discontinued Nov 2017.
+Also found a post on a [wordpress blog](https://choosecase.wordpress.com/), that states the wallet is discontinued Nov 2017.